skybert/skybert-net/src/unix/bash/debugging-on-the-command-line.md

 context.
 Luckily, BASH can give all of this to you and it's easy — if you know how.

-The trick is to an environment variable to instruct `bash` go give you the information you want.
+The trick is to set an environment variable to instruct `bash` go give you the information you want.
 The xtrace format is governed by the `PS4` variable.
 Here's what I've got in my `~/.bashrc`:

 ```
 export PS4='# ${BASH_SOURCE}:${LINENO}: ${FUNCNAME[0]}() - [${SHLVL},${BASH_SUBSHELL},$?] '